How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 The groups now have a metaphor for where they want to be, and a metaphor for where things are now.

-The next step is to ask delegates to work individually this time, to write down on sticky notes the reasons why they think the team is how it is.
-Ask delegates to write to just one thing per sticky note, but they can use as many sticky notes as they like.
+The next step is to ask delegates to work individually this time.
+Invite them to write down on sticky notes the reasons why they think the team is how it is.
+Ask delegates to write to just one thing per sticky note.
+They can use as many sticky notes as they like.

 I like to play some carefully chosen, lyric-free music quietly in the background while they do this to take any edge off the quietness whilst the delegates think and write.